Artifacts

 • If both the library and the application haven’t changed, then there’s no need to download any artifacts.

-In most cases, artifacts are managed directly by Terrabuild.
+In most cases, artifacts are managed directly by Terrabuild and lifetime is infinite.
 However, there are exceptions — such as:

-• Terraform: where state is stored in a remote backend.
+• Terraform: where state is stored in a remote backend and lifetime is subject to global state of the infrastructure (see staled plan).

 For example: